Comparison of analog and digital recording: Aliasing

 Digital systems require that all high-frequency signal content above the Nyquist frequency must be removed prior to sampling, which, if not done, will result in these ultrasonic frequencies "folding over" into frequencies in the audible range, producing a kind of distortion called aliasing.
 Aliasing is prevented in digital systems by an anti-aliasing filter.
-However, designing an analog filter that precisely removes all frequency content exactly above or below a certain cutoff frequency, is impractical.
-Instead, a sample rate is usually chosen which is above the Nyquist requirement.
+However, designing an analog filter that precisely removes all frequency content exactly above or below a certain cutoff frequency is impractical.
+Instead, a sample rate is usually chosen that is above the Nyquist requirement.
 This solution is called oversampling, and allows a less aggressive and lower-cost anti-aliasing filter to be used.

-Early digital systems may have suffered from a number of signal degradations related to the use of analog anti-aliasing filters, e.g., time dispersion, nonlinear distortion, ripple, temperature dependence of filters etc. Using an oversampling design and delta-sigma modulation, the less aggressive analog anti-aliasing filter can be supplemented by a digital filter.
-This approach has several advantages.
-The digital filter can be made to have a near-ideal transfer function, with low in-band ripple, and no aging or thermal drift.
+Early digital systems may have suffered from a number of signal degradations related to the use of analog anti-aliasing filters, e.g., time dispersion, nonlinear distortion, ripple, temperature dependence of filters etc. Using an oversampling design and delta-sigma modulation, a less aggressive analog anti-aliasing filter can be supplemented by a digital filter.
+This approach has several advantages since the digital filter can be made to have a near-ideal frequency domain transfer function, with low in-band ripple, and no aging or thermal drift.
+However, the digital anti-aliasing filter may introduce degradations due to time domain response particularly at lower sample rates.

 Analog systems are not subject to a Nyquist limit or aliasing and thus do not require anti-aliasing filters or any of the design considerations associated with them.
 Instead, the limits of analog storage formats are determined by the physical properties of their construction.